 Our diagram shows a school's journey towards mastery.
 Use it to determine where your school's journey starts (click/tap diagram to show a larger version with more detail of the journey)

 Who can take part?

-Schools participating will have previously taken part in a Development Work Group and might have received support for embedding teaching for mastery.
-A key characteristic of all the schools is strong commitment from both school and subject leadership for sustaining mastery approaches and for most teachers to have already started using mastery approaches.
-Each school will have a lead participant in the Work Group, normally the subject leader for maths.
+Each school will have a lead participant in the Work Group, normally the subject leader for maths responsible for leading and sustaining developments in maths.
 They are likely to have played a lead role in previous years.
 At different points in the year other teachers will participate in aspects of the Work Group workshops, either when hosting a TRG session or participating in a collaborative planning session.

 What is involved?

 The Work Group combines six workshop sessions spread out over the year, led by the Work Group Lead (a Mastery Specialist).
 School-based work is led by the lead participants in their own schools.